cgarbin/cot6930-natural-language-processing/assignment2/README.md

     Incorrectly Classified Instances       452               16.1256 %

-But inspecting the confusion matrix shows that the accuracy improvement is a result of significantly improving the `faculty` class, while at the same time making all other classes worse (the `project` class by a large margin).
+But inspecting the confusion matrix shows that the accuracy improvement is a result of significantly improving the `faculty` class, while making all other classes worse (the `student` and `project` classes by a large margin).

 A comparison of the classifier with 2,000 words with and without attribute selection.